-A 2023 Classification will be held at the 2023 Futurity Show on Friday if enough interest is received.
-If interested please download forms below and return completed applications and fee to: Kathie Hanson, 2749 Vermilion Drive, Cook MN 55723 by September 5th.
+A 2024 Classification will be held June 6-7 at the Rancho Murieta Equestrian Center in Rancho Murieta, California.
+If interested, please download forms below and return completed applications and fee to: Kathie Hanson, 2749 Vermilion Drive, Cook MN 55723 by April 1st.

 Questions?
 Contact Kathie Hanson at 218-780-2902 or firstname.lastname@example.org or Erwin Slabaugh at 440-487-7940 or email@example.com

 Forms and Information

 Results and Resources

 Total Points & Ribbons Colors: 81 points or above = Gold, 80 to 75 points = Silver, 74 to 71 points = Purple, 70 to 69 points = White